red-hat-data-services/NeMo-Guardrails/docs/about/architecture/README.md

 This section explains in detail the process under the hood, from the utterance sent by the user to the bot utterance that is returned.

 The guardrails runtime uses an event-driven design (i.e., an event loop that processes events and generates back other events).
-Whenever the user says something to the bot, a `UtteranceUserActionFinished` event is created and sent to the runtime.
+Whenever the user says something to the bot, an `UtteranceUserActionFinished` event is created and sent to the runtime.

 The process has three main stages: